FREQUENTLY ASKED QUESTIONS

 How can a university best facilitate the project?
 By suggesting faculty and writers who would be happy to be interviewed?

 We are always happy to receive suggestions of writers and creative thinkers.
 As well as our core 100 interviews, we are conducting a number of ancillary interviews so that every exhibition is a unique representation of the creative contributions of each university and their region.

 How else can we get involved?

 Students and faculty may also participate in interviews, supporting events, or curriculum integration.
 We have a number of ongoing educational initiatives, including workshops and special 4th-year courses focusing on making short films/animations based on stories by participating writers.
-You can also submit related essays, stories, poems, and cross-genre pieces.
+You can also submit related essays, stories, poems, creative works, and cross-genre pieces.

 We are interested in celebrating creativity in all its forms.
 If you would like to suggest works previously published by your journal, we would be delighted to feature them along with the usual acknowledgments.
 These will be published online and may be shown as part of the projection elements of The Creative Process.